TannerHornsby7/odin-tictactoe/README.md

 and map out how each of my objects should interact.
 I am still a bit confused on how IIFE's can call other IIFE values that exist below them in the main file.

+We use getter and setters as object properties in js are naturally read only.